 Another fun game is one that I completely made up but love so much.
 It’s definitely a game and you can play it over and over.
 This game requires dice.

 Take turns rolling the dice and moving along the board.
 Try to land on as many pieces of candy as possible.
 Avoid all the scary spots because you’ll have to return to home and start over.
-Detailed instructions of how to set up the game and
+Detailed instructions of how to set up the game and play are included.

 5. Bingo, Word Scramble, I Spy